 The Council have convened an Executive Town Deal board that will be tasked with creating and submitting a Town Investment Plan (TIP) for Stapleford by 'Summer 2020'.
 This will include a programme of work to be delivered by the agreed Towns Fund.

-A Stakeholder Group will also be put in place to gather ideas to feed in to the Executive board, to support the production of this plan.
-Alongside this we will be consulting local residents, businesses and other local organisations as to their own ideas and the ideas generated by the two boards.
+A Stakeholder Group has also been put in place to feed in to the Executive board, to support the production of this plan.
+Alongside this we have consulted with local residents, businesses and other local organisations as to their own ideas and the ideas generated by the two boards.

 As the Town Investment Plan for Stapleford develops, there will be further opportunities to feedback on the ideas and the delivery plan, which will set out how, where and when any included projects will take place.

 For the first phase of our consultation, we asked residents, workers and local businesses from Stapleford to think about ways to improve the area.
 It was asked suggestions were not limited to the town centre and rather looked at improving the whole of Stapleford.
 Where it was possible, we asked that any ideas submitted were aligned to at least one of the three Town Fund objectives.

 The second phase of our consultation plans we asked residents, workers and local businesses from Stapleford and the wider area to comment on the ideas generated through the masterplanning exercise that has been carried out over the last few months.
 This took in to account the consultation at the beginning of the process as well as input from both boards.

 After extensive consultation with residents, businesses and other stakeholders, our master planning team have put together three proposed projects.
 More information on each project can be found below.

 To reduce usage of cars within Stapleford and to encourage the greater use of sustainable transport, we propose to improve and add to the town’s existing cycle infrastructure.

 - Connecting Stapleford to the National Cycle Network 67